dhruvsp/Robinhood_Excel_Dahsboard/README.md

 * This help in generating more valuable information such as Profit, Loss, overall revanues.

-* My main interest is to generate Graph/Plot of Daily profil/loss based on the dynamic movement of market when it is closed(8PM EST-After Hour Trading).
+* My main interest is to automate the data importing to excel sheet and generate Graph/Plot of Daily profil/loss based on the dynamic movement of market when it is closed(8PM EST-After Hour Trading).